zarafarrukh/Spamurai/README.md

 Given more time, we would further refine our algorithm by implementing Laplace Smoothing to effectively manage unseen words.
 Additionally, we aim to enhance the software to accommodate special characters and symbols.

 ### How to run
+## Step-by-Step Instructions:

+- Clone the repository: `git clone https://github.com/OntarioTech-CS-program/w24-csci2020u-assignment01-fatima-afzal-chattha-farrukh.git`
+- Launch intelliJ IDEA ULTIMATE and navigate to project directory
+-
+Follow on-screen instructions for input and classification.
+View precision and accuracy measurements displayed at the end of the process.
+d.
+Other Resources
 ### Other Resources